mozilla/sccache/docs/DistributedQuickstart.md

 token = "my client token"
 ```

-Clients using mozilla build servers should configure their `dist.auth` section as follows:
+Clients using Mozilla build servers should configure their `dist.auth` section as follows:

 ```
 [dist.auth]